 David Slade handled the third installment, Eclipse, which opens in the United States next June 30.
 (The world premiere will be held at the Nokia Theatre in downtown Los Angeles on June 24.)
 Slade is supposed to have brought a "darker" feel to Eclipse; and approach that can be clearly seen in the film's official final trailer.

-Also, by emphasizing physical over emotional conflict in the trailer — a war pitting an army of nasty new-born vampires against "vegetarian" vampires and werewolves — Summit Entertainment has been desperately trying to erase the "teen girl" stigma attached to the Twilight series.
-However idiotic, "real men," of course, won’t be caught dead walking into a theater showing a "chick flick."
-That would be socially unacceptable and might lead to myriad fates worse than death.
+Also, by emphasizing physical over emotional conflict in the trailer – a war pitting an army of nasty new-born vampires against "vegetarian" vampires and werewolves – Summit Entertainment has been desperately trying to erase the "teen girl" stigma attached to the Twilight series.
+However idiotic, "real men," won't be caught dead walking into a theater showing a "chick flick."
+That would be not only socially unacceptable, but might also lead to myriad fates worse than death.

 Screenwriter Melissa Rosenberg, who has been criticized by numerous Twilight Saga fans, has penned each film adaptation and is reportedly writing The Twilight Saga: Breaking Dawn as well.

 Twilight Saga novelist Stephenie Meyer will co-produce the movie, along with Wyck Godfrey and Karen Rosenfelt.

 Breaking Dawn, perhaps the darkest of the Twilight Saga novels, may or may not be turned into two movies that may or may not be filmed in 3D.
 Curiously, some quite vocal Robert Pattinson fans don't want Summit Entertainment to stretch Breaking Dawn into two flicks.
 It seems that they're afraid the lengthy shoot will tie Pattinson down, when he could be doing more challenging work elsewhere.